MouseBiteLabs/Game-Boy-Pocket-Color/README.md

   - <a href="https://www.etsy.com/listing/1267252807/game-boy-color-battery-indicator-mod">Leggomyfroggo's Two-Stage Battery Indicator Mod</a>: goes in place of the power LED, changes color when battery gets low
   - <a href="https://www.etsy.com/listing/1422095615/frogulator-game-boy-colorpocket-dc">Leggomyfroggo's Frogulator</a>: a power supply that slots into the U5 socket; eyes light up for battery power indication
-  - <a href="https://www.muramasaentertainment.com/product/pocket-power-pocket/">Muramasa's Pocket-Power Pocket</a>: an all-in-one LiPo charger including USB-C port; requires some shell cuts and **removal of EM7** [untested]
+  - <a href="https://www.muramasaentertainment.com/product/pocket-power-pocket/">Muramasa's Pocket-Power Pocket</a>: an all-in-one LiPo charger including USB-C port; requires some shell cuts and **removal of EM7 for v1.6 and earlier** [untested]
-  - <a href="https://github.com/marshallh/gbpp">marshallh's Game Boy Pocket Power</a>: a power supply that slots into the U5 socket; has LiPo support (solder wires through the DC and BT+ holes on the MGBC board, and **remove EM7** - requires USB-C board for charging and some shell cuts [untested]
+  - <a href="https://github.com/marshallh/gbpp">marshallh's Game Boy Pocket Power</a>: a power supply that slots into the U5 socket; has LiPo support (solder wires through the DC and BT+ holes on the MGBC board, and **remove EM7 on v1.6 and earlier** - requires USB-C board for charging and some shell cuts [untested]
   - <a href="https://github.com/skimzor/SZ-REG">skimzor's SZ Regulator</a>: a power supply that slots into the U5 socket; customizable print on the front of the board through <a href="https://ko-fi.com/skimzor">skimzor's Ko-Fi page</a>
   - <a href="https://www.nataliethenerd.com/product-page/gbp-led-boards">Natalie the Nerd's LED Boards</a>: button LED backlight board